 (4) Without affecting the liability of any person for or in respect of an offence against subsection (1), it is hereby declared that a person who commits an offence against subsection (1) shall not, by reason thereof, be regarded for the purposes of any contract or policy of insurance, irrespective of where or by whom the contract or policy was executed or issued, as having owned, used, or caused or permitted the use of, a vehicle for which there was not a valid vehicle licence granted or issued under this Act.

 [Section 16 amended by No. 105 of 1981 s.
 19; No. 82 of 1982 s.
 5; No. 57 of 1995 s.
 5; No. 76 of 1996 s.
-20(3).]

-[17.
-Repealed by No. 71 of 1981 s.
-4.]
+20(3); No. 39 of 2000 s.
+8.]

+17. Applications for issue, renewal and transfer of vehicle licences

+(1) An owner of a vehicle may apply for the issue, renewal or transfer of a licence for a vehicle by —

+(a) submitting an application in a form approved by the Director General; and

+(b) paying the amount of —

+(i) any fee that would be required by section 19; and

+(ii) the stamp duty, and any penalty tax, payable under the Stamp Act 1921 on the grant or transfer of the licence.

+(2) Upon an application under subsection (1), the Director General shall issue, renew or transfer a licence for a vehicle if —

+(a) the vehicle meets the prescribed standards and requirements and is otherwise fit for the purpose for which the licence is required;

+(b) in the case of an application by an individual, the applicant has attained any minimum age prescribed by regulations under section 111(2)(i) and provided any proof of age and identity required by those regulations; and

+(c) the applicant has complied with any applicable provisions of the Stamp Act 1921 relating to the issue or transfer of motor vehicles.

+(3) A vehicle cannot be licensed in the name of more than one person at a particular time.

+(4) Any one of 2 or more owners may apply for the issue or transfer of a licence and the application is to be signed by each of them.

+(5) An application under subsection (4) is to be regarded as notice of the nomination of the applicant for the purposes of section 5(4).

+(6) Nothing in this section authorises or permits the Director General to issue or renew a vehicle licence contrary to any provision of the Motor Vehicle (Third Party Insurance) Act 1943 or any other provision of this Act or the regulations.

+(7) The Director General shall refund any amount paid by a person in connection with —

+(a) an application under this section that is refused; or

+(b) an application for the transfer of a licence upon which the licence is not transferred but cancelled.

+[Section 17 inserted by No. 39 of 2000 s.
+9 (as amended by No. 45 of 2002 s.
+28(2)).]

 18. Issue and renewal of vehicle licences

-(1) Any application for a licence for a vehicle or for the renewal of such a licence shall be made to the Director General by or on behalf of the owner of the vehicle and, at the time of making the application, the recording fee and vehicle licence fee shall be paid by the applicant to the Director General.
+[(1) repealed]

 (2) Subject to the succeeding provisions of this section, where an application is duly made for a licence for —

 (a) a vehicle not previously licensed under this Act; or